benjamincrozat/content/posts/laravel-soft-delete.md

 $post->delete();
 ```

-## How to check if a model has been soft deleted

-To check if a model has been soft deleted, use the `trashed()` method.
+And if you want to check if a model has been soft deleted, I recommend the `trashed()` method instead of manually checking the `deleted_at` column.

 ```php
 if ($post->trashed()) {